Hábitat para la Humanidad Trinidad and Tobago

 Habitat's work in Trinidad and Tobago

-- Caribbean Initiative: The capital campaign will contribute US$1 million (one-tenth of its goal) to Habitat’s regional disaster risk reduction and preparedness program, Building Readiness and Capacities for Emerging Disasters, or BRACED.
-The program educates countries on disaster mitigation and equips them to better manage and recover from the unforeseen.
+- Caribbean Initiative: The campaign will contribute $6.5 million TT (one tenth) of its goal to Habitat’s regional disaster risk reduction and preparedness program, Building Readiness and Capacities for Emerging Disasters (BRACED).

-- Annual fund: The campaign will also seek to increase revenue for Habitat Trinidad and Tobago’s Circle of Friends program, which falls under the annual fund.
-The fund covers Habitat’s crucial operational expenses and requires approximately 10 percent of the national organization’s annual budget to efficiently run operations.
+- Annual Fund: The campaign will also seek to increase revenue for Habitat Trinidad and Tobago’s Circle of Friends program which falls under the Annual Fund.
+The fund covers Habitat’s crucial operational expenses and requires $4.4 million TT.

 Meet a Habitat family

 Carrie, a mother of nine,worked hard towards becoming a lawyer or flight attendant.
 But circumstances intervened and her future was cut short before it had a chance.
 Her living conditions were dire; the family lived in a condemned shell, spending most of their time in a dark, dank, mouldy room accessible only by a narrow plank.
 The new baby suffered from severe eczema, exacerbated by the unsanitary living conditions.
 Carrie’s father gave her a lot of land which he inherited, and he was willing to pay the Habitat mortgage for his daughter.
 She finally had a chance to get a decent place to live.
 Today, her children are thriving and doing better at school, and her mother is hopeful about their future.
 “I want to be a good example for my kids, to show them that it is never too late, you can take back control of your life with the help of good people like Habitat.”

 Date when Habitat started working in the country